Broadband speeds explained

 Speed from the exchange to your router: Also known as the access line speed, this is the maximum speed between your local telephone exchange and your broadband router.
 The speed and quality of this connection depends on how far away you live from the exchange.

 Speed you experience in your home: The actual speed you experience on your computer, games console or any other device connected to your broadband network is known as your throughput speed.
-This will be lower than your access line speed, as it is affected by factors such as the layout of your home and how many devices are connected to your network.
+This will be lower than your access line speed, as it is affected by factors such as the layout of your home, if you are using a wireless connection and how many devices are connected to your network.

 You can find more information about the technical terms used when talking about broadband in our glossary of broadband speed terms.